Advice and resources : 6-9 month old baby advice

 Development

-The video below is all about the development of your 6-9 month old baby, how you can support them in their development, and what to expect from your 9-12 month review from the health visiting service.
+Our video covers the development of your 6-9 month old baby, how you can support them in their development, and what to expect from your 9-12 month review from the health visiting service.
 Remember, every baby is different and develops at their own pace.

-Your local library provides many services such as book loans, CD rental and internet access.
-Find your nearest library here (opens in new window)
+Your local library provides many services, such as book loans, CD rental, and internet access.

 Oral health